anchpop/wise_mans_haskell/book.md

 points :: [(Double, Double)]
 ```

 You'll notice the type signature changed!
-Tuples are different than lists.
+Tuples are different from lists.
 They don't have to be homogenous (you can have multiple different types in the same tuple), so their type is the type of each of their elements.
 A tuple containing two doubles will have the type `(Double, Double)`.!marginnote(The order is important.
 If the tuple's type is `(String, Bool)` you can't assign `(True, "Hello")` to it.)

 !newthought(A tuple) with 2 items is called a 2-tuple, a tuple with 3 items is called a 3-tuple, etc. 2-tuples and 3-tuples are also called doubles and triples, respectively.!marginnote(You can have a tuple with 1 or 0 items, but there wouldn't be much point.)